 We love, love, love the pockets on this jacket.
-Many manufacturers don't seem to realize that women love pockets, and for some reason, they are small and unusable.
+Many manufacturers don't seem to realize that women love pockets, and for some reason, women's pockets are often small and unusable.
 This utilitarian jacket has a kangaroo pocket on the front and a chest pocket to the right that is HUGE.
 Whether you're climbing or backpacking, it'll hold all the goodies you need.

-Our caveats with this jacket come in the fabrics.
-While merino wool offers great warmth, its not very stretchy and quite heavy.
-Fit isn't super versatile, either.
+Our reservations with this jacket are about its fabrics.
+While merino wool offers great warmth, it's not very stretchy and is quite heavy.
+Its fit isn't super versatile, either.
 If you order a size that's a little too small, this jacket won't stretch to fit.
 Instead, you're left feeling a little claustrophobic.
 The arms are thin, and many of our testers say it's harder to layer because of this stiffness, which is inevitably less comfortable.
 However, the more we wore it, the more we got used to it.

 On that note, there's not much length through the arms and torso, and again, less stretch.
 We've definitely noticed a little itch in the fabric that we haven't observed with any other fleece.
 So if you're sensitive, we'd recommend a different option.

 While it has excellent comfort features, the fit is finicky.
-If you're on the fence, and sometimes wear a medium, but mostly wear a small, we'd recommend sizing up.
+If you often find yourself in between sizes, we recommend sizing up.
 You'll have more room and a better fit overall.
-Voormi is a small company based out of Pagosa Springs with excellent customer service, so don't be afraid to send it back if it doesn't work of you.
+Voormi is a small company based out of Pagosa Springs, Colorado, with excellent customer service, so don't be afraid to send it back if it doesn't work for you.

 This material runs throughout the jacket, but is double layered in the upper front of the torso, perhaps for additional warmth and to accommodate pockets.
 That said, the continuous face fabric and thicker, less porous design is less breathable than some of the best performers in this review.